How to Be a Successful Virtual Mentor in a Remote Workplace

 • Is your mentee struggling with something at work that you thought had been resolved weeks ago?

-• Is your mentor not as readily available like they had been in the past?
+• Is your mentor not as readily available as they had been in the past?

 • Does the relationship feel different than before and you can’t figure out why?